MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_03.md

 Ensure that you will run the script with “HomeAdmin” account, which has “Owner” role assignment on subscription level.

-After the deployment you should configure the Redirect URI i.e https://[WebAppHostName].azurewebsites.net/signin-oidc
+After the deployment you should configure the Redirect URI i.e https://[WebAppHostName].azurewebsites.net/signin-oidc It may take up to 10m mins for the change to take effect.

 ## Learning Resources